Movado Group acquires watch startup MVMT

-The Movado Group, which sells multiple brands including Lacoste, Tommy Hilfiger and Hugo Boss, has purchased MVMT, a small watch company founded by Jacob Kassan and Kramer LaPlante in 2013.
+The Movado Group, which sells multiple brands, including Lacoste, Tommy Hilfiger and Hugo Boss, has purchased MVMT, a small watch company founded by Jacob Kassan and Kramer LaPlante in 2013.
 The company, which advertised heavily on Facebook, logged $71 million in revenue in 2017.
 Movado purchased the company for $100 million.

-MVMT makes simple watches for the Millennial market in the vein of Fossil or Daniel Wellington.
+MVMT makes simple watches for the millennial market in the vein of Fossil or Daniel Wellington.
 However, the company carved out a niche by advertising heavily on social media and being one of the first microbrands with a solid online presence.

 “It provides an opportunity to Movado Group’s portfolio as MVMT continues to cross-sell products within its existing portfolio, expand product offerings within its core categories of watches, sunglasses and accessories, and grow its presence in new markets through its direct-to-consumer and wholesale business,” said Grinberg.

-MVMT is well-known as a “fashion brand,” namely a brand that sells cheaper quartz watches that are sold on style vs. complexity or cost.
+MVMT is well-known as a “fashion brand,” namely a brand that sells cheaper quartz watches that are sold on style versus complexity or cost.
 Their pieces include standard three-handed models and newer quartz chronographs.